-PIConGPU description command line option openPMD.
-Period after which simulation data should be stored on disk. period openPMD.
-Select data sources and filters to dump.
-Default is species_all, fields_all, which dumps source all fields and particle species.
-Only deterministic filters will be shown. openPMD. range Define a contiguous range of cells per dimension to dump.
+''' PI- description Con- GPU command line option --openP Period after which simulation data should be stored on disk. period --openP Select data sources and filters to dump.
+Default is species_all, fields_all, which dumps all source fields and particle species.
+Only deterministic filters will be shown. --openP Define a contiguous range of cells per dimension to dump.
 Each dimension is separated by a comma.
-A range is defined as [BEGIN:END) where out of range indices will be clipped.
-A single value e.g. 10,:,: for a dimension will only dump a slice.
-Default is :,:,:, which dumps all cells. openPMD.
-Relative or absolute openPMD file prefix for simulation data.
-If relative, files are stored under file simOutput. openPMD. ext openPMD filename extension (this controls thebackend picked by the openPMD API). openPMD. infix openPMD filename infix (use to pick file- or group-based layout in openPMD).
-Set to NULL to keep empty (e.g. to pick group-based iteration layout). openPMD.
-Set backend-specific parameters for openPMD backends in JSON format.
-Used in writing json procedures. checkpoint Set backend-specific parameters for openPMD backends in JSON format for restarting from a openPMD. checkpoint. jsonRestart openPMD.
-Strategy for preparation of particle data ('doubleBuffer' or 'mappedMemory').
-Aliases 'adios' dataPreparat and 'hdf5' may be used respectively.
+A range is defined as [BEGIN: END) where out of range indices will be clipped.
+A single value e.g. range 10,:,: for a dimension will only dump a slice.
+Default is:,:,:, which dumps all cells. --openP Relative or absolute openPMD file prefix for simulation data.
+If relative, files are stored under simOutput. --openP openPMD filename extension (this controls thebackend picked by the openPMD API). ext --openP openPMD filename infix (use to pick file- or group-based layout in openPMD).
+Set to NULL to keep empty (e.g. to pick group-based iteration layout). --openP Set backend-specific parameters for openPMD backends in JSON format.
+Used in writing procejson --check Set backend-specific parameters for openPMD backends in JSON format for restarting from a checkopenPMD point. jsonRes --openP Strategy for preparation of particle data ('doubleBuffer' or 'mappedMemory').
+Aliases 'adios' and dataPre 'hdf5' may be used respectively. --openP Alternatively configure the openPMD plugin via a TOML file (see below). toml --openP Particle data will be written in chunks of the given size. unit: MiB The memory footprint on the particl host side is reduced compared to writing all particles with one write call.
+Currently the memory footprint is only reduced if bp5 is used, HDF5 and bp4 does not support partial data dump.
+If your system host memory is small compared to the accelerator memory you should use --openPMD. dataPreparationStrategy mappedMemory to have a smaller host memory footprint.
+The mem- ory footprint required to dump fields will not be affected by this parameter. '''